RaVeR76/The-Kicks-Fix/bugs.md

 ### **Types Disappeared After First Selection**

 * **Issue**
 When I chose a Type from the Accessory menu, it displayed ALL the accessories of that type but when I went to the submenu again to choose another type my list of types had vanished.
-I checked my code & found the issue quite quickly thankfully !
+I checked my code and found the issue quite quickly thankfully !

 * **Fix**
 In my accessories views, I had created a Type filter for when the user had selected a type from the navbar submenu.
 I had called my ```GET``` variable ```types``` so when I put this in the *context* it override my initial ```types``` variable, for **ALL** types.
 I simply changed my ```GET``` variable to ```chosen_type``` and this solved the issue.